 The Evenflo's frosted color can be overlooked or misplaced as it does not stand out.
 Besides this factor, look no further if you seek a soft silicone pacifier.
 This option may be a match for you and your baby.

 The Tommee Tippee Closure to Nature Pacifier claims to be breast-like, allowing the nipple to feel, flex, and stretch like mom's breast to ease the transition between breast, the best baby bottle, and pacifier.
 This multiple-piece contender is polypropylene plastic and silicone (free of BPA), and the nipple is hollow, which is excellent for preventing moisture from entering.
 There is no right way to place the pacifier with a circular shield, and it has multiple holes around the guard to increase airflow, which can lessen the chance of skin irritations.

-Unfortunately, this pacifier does not offer a loop.
-Our little tester (6 months old) couldn't hold onto this pacifier, and accidentally put the paci in his mouth like a wafer, causing us to remove the pacifier and help with proper positioning.
+The outer shield is plastic, and it does not have a loop.
+Our little tester (6 months old) couldn't hold onto this pacifier and accidentally put it in their mouth like a wafer, prompting the parent to remove it and help with proper positioning.
 Once in place, our little tester enjoyed it.
-We recommend this pacifier to families who use Tommee Tippee bottles and would like a pacifier with a similar nipple for their baby in the age range of 6-18 months.
+We recommend this pacifier to families looking for breast-like similarities or use Tommee Tippee bottles as the latch is similar.

 Why You Should Trust Us